petersieg/IMSProg/README.md

 ## DMG

-Compiled under Big Sur.
+Compiled under Sonoma.

 Build App from information given here: https://stackoverflow.com/questions/1596945/building-osx-app-bundle

-and using this tool: https://github.com/auriamg/macdylibbundler - BUT:
+and using this tool: https://github.com/auriamg/macdylibbundler - BUT

-make clean_all; make sdl_release; then use dylibbundler for executable game_sdl!
-After that do: cat game_sdl assets.qop > biolab; chmod 755 biolab

 DMG build with hdd tool from folder

-Runs also under Sonoma.
-Expected to run fom Big Sur up to ..

-Read readme.txt to copy IMSProg.Dat and more to $HOME/.local/share/imsprog/*
+Read liesmich.txt to copy IMSProg.Dat to $HOME/.local/share/imsprog/

 ## IMSProg